WHAT’S IN THIS REVIEW?

 The Free Tier

-The feature that truly helps to set Altas VPN apart from the norm is their Free tier.
-Speeds are slower, but there’s no cap on the amount of data you can use.
+The feature that truly helps to set Altas VPN apart from the norm is its Free tier.
+Speeds are slower, while there’s a 2 GB data cap per day.
 They’re already amassing a large number of users on mobile platforms, and the majority of reviews are extremely positive.

-In comparison, the premium version will provide the user with faster server connection speeds and gives access to additional server locations.
+In comparison, the premium version provides the user with faster server connection speeds and gives access to additional server locations, with no data caps.
 The Free version has three locations, split between the US and the Netherlands.

 Their free VPN is a great piece of software if you’d like to unblock a website, and it means you won’t have to commit before giving it a try for yourself.